 Associations & Memberships

 - Member of the Chancery Bar Association

-- Founding member of the Court of Protection Bar Association
+- Member of the Court of Protection Bar Association

 James Kirby is a self-employed, independent barrister whose practice is regulated by the Bar Standards Board [Bar Council Ref 69244].
 He is fully insured with the Bar Mutual Indemnity Fund [BMIF Ref 2360/079] to provide legal services, please refer to the BMIF website for full details of the world-wide cover provided.
 He is registered for VAT under the reference 304589790.